audrey-onfroy/Onfroy_12tips_ACM_REP_25/README.md

 1. Clone locally this Github repository
 2. Make an `input` folder in the `2_individual` folder
-3. Download the count matrices and organise the `input` folder as follows:
+3. Download the count matrices.
+The `2_individual/input` folder must contain the input data organised as follows:

 ```
 .